kydt8632/Assignment/README.md

 	MyVector v3(5, 1, 2);       // [1 3 5 7 9 ]
     ~~~

-* Implement the copy constructor, assigment operator and destructor to that frees the memory when `MyVector` is deleted.
+* Implement the copy constructor, assignment operator and destructor to that frees the memory when `MyVector` is deleted.
 * Implement the `operator[]` to safely access the elements, and `getSize` to return the size, make sure you cannot modify the elements of the array from these calls

 ## Controlled access from non-derived classes